Original Research

 Among the clinical features found in unstructured data, phenotypes [In the medical text, the word ‘phenotype’ refers to deviations from normal morphology, physiology or behaviour7]. have received the least attention in ICU monitoring.8 This is mainly because of the challenge of extracting phenotypical information expressed in different contexts and contextual synonyms.
 For example, the phenotype hypotension can be expressed as ‘a drop in blood pressure’ or ‘BP of 79/48’.
 However, phenotypical information is crucial for understanding disease trajectory, identifying important disease-specific information, stratifying patients and identifying novel disease subtypes.9

 This study thoroughly investigated the value of phenotypical information extracted from textual clinical data in ICU monitoring.
 Furthermore, this study expands on our previous study4 by incorporating additional clinical data from free-text clinical notes instead of limiting the patients’ profiles to data recorded in a structured format.
 Based on our previous study,10 we automatically extracted phenotypes from clinical texts using a self-supervised methodology.
 This methodology includes contextualised word embeddings,11 which are particularly helpful in detecting contextual synonyms.
 We extracted over 15 000 phenotypical concepts of the human phenotype ontology (HPO).12 Phenotypical features extracted in this manner were enriched with information from the structured data.
-To interpret our results, we used Shapley additive explanation (SHAP) values.13Embedded Image
+To interpret our results, we used Shapley additive explanation (SHAP) values.13inline graphic

 We benchmarked our approach on the following three mainstream ICU tasks following practice4 for comparison: length of stay (LOS), in-hospital mortality and physiological decompensation.